jonahkane/readMeGenerator/test.md

   - [License](#license)
   - [Questions](#questions)

-  ## instllation
-  install it
-  ## usage
+  ## Instllation
-  using it
+  456

-  ## credits
+  ## Usage
-  contribute
+  654

-  ## license
+    ## License
   MIT License

-  ## how to contribute
-  contribute
+  ## Contributing individuals
+  789

-  ## tests
+  ## Tests
-  test it
+  987

   ## Questions
-  If you have questions on this project you can find me on Github at https://github.com/jonahkane or please feel free to email me at jonahtkane@gmail.com
+  If you have questions on this project you can find me on Github at https://github.com/741 or please feel free to email me at 147